 So let’s get started, to make friends, you need people.
 Strangers.
 New people.

-1. Where to go to meet new people
+1. Where to meet new people

 These beneficial circumstances start with a low threshold to enter.
 So not an exclusive club, or a place with incomprehensible mores.
 But a place where it is easy to go, without any hurdles.